Diveshhhhhh/N-Queen-Visualizer/README.md

 # N Queen Visualizer

 This project is an interactive visualizer for the N Queen problem, implemented using HTML, CSS, and JavaScript.
 The N Queen problem is a classic combinatorial problem in which the goal is to place N chess queens on an N×N chessboard so that no two queens threaten each other.
-This visualizer allows users to see the algorithm in action and understand how the problem is solved.
+This visualizer allows users to see the Backtracking algorithm in action and understand how the problem is solved.

 ## Screenshot